£

 The coronavirus vaccine: what you need to know

-We explain what we know about the potential vaccines and what they could mean for people with blood cancer.
+We outline what we know about the potential coronavirus vaccines, and explore what they could mean for people with blood cancer.

 25th Nov 2020